-An innovative British music technology startup has inked a surprise $ 70 million (£ 53 million) deal to buy Napster, one of the pioneers of the music streaming revolution.
+An innovative British music technology startup has inked a surprise $ 70 million (£ 53 million) deal to buy Napster, one of the music streaming revolution pioneers.

 MelodyVR, records and streams the concerts that fans watch with leading virtual reality headsets, such as HTC Vive, Oculus Rift, Samsung Gear VR, and PlayStation VR.

 These days, he took over Rhapsody International, which operates like Napster and is owned by RealNetworks listed on Nasdaq.

 MelodyVR, a 2-year-old AIM-listed company, is actively working to create a music platform that combines Napster, which began in the 1990s as an illegal download platform, with its engaging live performances.